-Highly successful head coach Marcus Kahn has been named as the new head men’s basketball coach at the University of Mary Washington, according to Director of Athletics Ken Tyler.
+Highly successful head coach Marcus Kahn begins his fifth season as head men’s basketball coach at the University of Mary Washington.

 Kahn owned a 153-27 record in six seasons at Cabrini College, including five consecutive Colonial States Athletic Conference championships and NCAA Tournament appearances, including a run to the NCAA Championship game in 2011-12.
 His mark of 131-19 over the past five years has been the best record in all of NCAA Division III.

 “Marcus and I have been to each other’s practices and I have nothing but the highest of praise for him”, said longtime Penn and current Temple head coach Fran Dunphy.
 “He is a quality individual, a consummate professional, and the kind of person I’d want coaching my team.
 What a great hire!”

 Kahn led Cabrini to a 26-2 overall mark this winter, standing as the last undefeated team in the nation until February 15, and closing the year ranked ninth in the nation.
 Cabrini finished 25-6 and a No. 13 final ranking in 2012-13, as the team appeared in its second consecutive NCAA Tournament Elite Eight game

 Kahn led the Cavaliers on a magical run in 2011-12 posting the nation's best record of 31-2.
 After suffering a two point overtime loss to end 2011, Cabrini won 22 consecutive games leading to the National Championship game in Salem, Va, the school's first appearance in a national championship game.
 Kahn was named Mid-Atlantic Coach of the Year by D3hoops.com and the National Association of Basketball Coaches, as well as a finalist for the prestigious Glen Robinson Division III and John McLendon National Coach of the Year honors.